09 Mar Healing trauma

 “We are routinely pressured into adjusting too quickly in the aftermath of an overwhelming situation”

-Another way of describing our thoughts, feelings and memories is to see them as patterns inside us.
+Another way to describe our thoughts, feelings and memories is to see them as patterns inside us.
 These patterns are embodied and stored in circuits and synapses in our brain.
 They are also stored throughout our body and nervous system.
 We form these patterns in relations with others.
 Through sharing thoughts, feelings and memories with others, we shape how we are able to regulate the flow (5).

 Recovery from trauma requires a safe place